opencitations/cec/classifier/cic/README.md

 - **Example:**

-    If your project is located at `/home/user/projects/citation-context-classifier`, the command would be:
+    If your project is located at `/home/user/projects/cec`, the command would be:

     ```bash
-    python -m cic.main --src_path "/home/user/projects/citation-context-classifier/cic/src"
+    python -m cic.main --src_path "/home/user/projects/cec/classifier/cic/src"
     ```

-The application will start running on `http://127.0.0.1:5000/` by default.
+The application will start running locally by default.

 ## Using the Web Interface

 ### Access the Web Interface

-Open a web browser and navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
+Open a web browser and navigate to ?????.

 ### Classify Text Manually

 1. Navigate to the classification page.
-2. Enter the text you wish to classify in the provided text area.
+2. Enter the text you wish to classify in the provided text area in the form of a list of tuples.
 3. Select the classification mode (*with sections*, *without sections*, or *mixed*).
 4. Click the **Classify** button.
 5. The results will be displayed on the page.